henriquebb/henriquebb/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on a Pet Identification and Registration Project
+- 🔭 I’m currently working as an iOS Developer
-- 🌱 I’m currently learning more about iOS development
+- 🌱 I’m currently learning about Machine Learning
 - 💬 Ask me about the weather

 #### Main Skills